Fr0xty/Acting-Competition/README.md

 # Acting Competition

 This is a full-stack web application with the purpose of hosting an Acting Competition.
-This is my project for SPM Computer Science Examination.
+This is my project for SPM Computer Science.

+#### Note:

+This is just a project and should be treated as such.
+Attacks such as SQL Injection are possible if you try to find security vulnaribilities.
+This application is not fully optimized but to prove my capability to build one & as a prove of concept.

 ## Technologies Used To Develop This Project